 In the context of the E&E secondary field, 'Energy' refers to the production, distribution, and use of energy by individuals and society for a variety of purposes.
 This includes the various technologies, policies, and challenges associated with meeting increasing global energy demands.
 'Environment' refers to the understanding of the relationships and balances of the natural and constructed world at multiple scales, including how anthropogenic activities and policies affect the relationships between energy demand, environmental quality, and climate change.

 Students from a wide range of concentrations, including the humanities, are invited to participate in the program to explore how different disciplinary perspectives on energy and environment intersect and inform one another.
-For example, a student concentrating in English may wish to increase their knowledge of the environment and energy from the perspectives of environmental literature or history.
+For example, a student concentrating in English may wish to increase their knowledge of the environment and energy in the context of environmental literature or history.
 A student studying global health may want to better understand the impacts of climate change on water resources, nutrition, and human health.
 Or, a student in the physical sciences may want to expand their training by improving their understanding of climate dynamics and energy production to support their interest in materials science and energy storage.
 All participating students share exposure to the core issues related to climate change, the consequences of energy choices, and changes in our physical and biological environment, preparing them to make informed professional and personal decisions about some of the most pressing societal challenges of the 21st century.

 REQUIREMENTS: 4 courses (16 credits) and colloquium participation